omergabay2/dualfisheye-to-affectiva/README.md

 ## ***Running The Program***

-first run:
+1.first run:
 ```
 roslaunch multi_camera_affdex multi_camera_affdex.launch
 ```

-then run the python code face_publisher.py: (in Pycharm) capture dualfisheye photos, converting them to rectangular and, display the fixed picture,then recognize faces and publish them as image messages to ros topic "/usb_cam/image/raw". echo the "/affdex_data" topic to txt file
+2.then run the python code face_publisher.py: (in Pycharm) capture dualfisheye photos, converting them to rectangular and, display the fixed picture,then recognize faces and publish them as image messages to ros topic "/usb_cam/image/raw". echo the "/affdex_data" topic to txt file

-then run the python code plot_data.py:
+3.then run the python code plot_data.py:
 ```
 python plotdata.py
 ```